 If you have ever used a french press, you know that it can take some effort to get that plunger down, but it's not so bad if you are using good beans!
 The benefits of the French press can be experienced even when using pre-ground coffee; however, only coarsely ground coffee should be used with this method of brewing.
 Again this depends entirely on personal preference; if you prefer more flavorful coffee and can't stand the "bite" of an espresso shot, then the french press is probably a better choice for you.

-Pour over vs French press; the aroma from French pressed coffee tends to be stronger than pour over, so it has been known to perk people up quicker when their alarm goes off in the morning!
+The aroma from French pressed coffee tends to be stronger than pour over, so it has been known to perk people up quicker when their alarm goes off in the morning!
 It also makes for a great pairing with dessert or after a meal since its flavor is pleasant.
 Many restaurants use this brewing method because customers like the extra bit of flavor that comes with making fresh coffee right at your table!
-When using a french press or pour over or other types of ground coffee, you may want to consider getting an electric grinder for your kitchen.
+When using a french press or pour over or other types of ground coffee, you may want to consider getting an electric grinder for your kitchen to speed things up.

 Will grind your beans to a consistent size which will affect the strength and flavor of your final product.
 Either method can give you a delicious cup of coffee, but there are some pros and cons to each.
 Let's dive in and figure out between French Press Vs Pour over, which is the best method for you personally!